 Moeller, a postdoctoral fellow at Woods Hole Oceanographic Institution (WHOI), studies Mesodinium rubrum not just because they are fun to watch.
 What makes them so special is that, a little like a hybrid car, they can shift energy sources.
 They are natural predators, obtaining nutrients by consuming plantlike organisms such as phytoplankton and algae that produce their own food via photosynthesis.
 But M. rubrum can also go “solar-powered”—they temporarily steal their prey’s cellular machinery and start to make their own food.

 This process, called acquired phototrophy, is a kind of biological takeover: It allows M. rubrum to photosynthesize, getting energy from sunlight while its competitors are stuck relying on catching and eating algae.

 “Acquired phototrophy is sort of like you or I eating a salad and becoming photosynthetic,” Moeller said.
 “The cool thing about having a single cell is that you can get away with a lot of stuff that people can’t.”

 This unusual ability to “enslave” parts of another organism—or in some cases to enslave an entire organism living inside another—has clear impacts on how food webs and ecosystems operate.
 It also is probably a key mechanism by which life on Earth evolved.

 Moeller is the third generation in a teacher-student lineage that traces back to former WHOI scientist Diane Stoecker, who wrote an article in 1992 for Oceanus titled “Animals That Photosynthesize and ‘Plants’ That Eat.”

 In that article, Stoecker unraveled some of the mysteries of mixotrophs, organisms that can mix the means by which they obtain nutrients.
 No longer could scientists safely separate organisms into producers and consumers—and that radically changed how they conceived food web dynamics, she said.

 She also alluded to certain species of ciliates such as M. rubrum that eat algae, digesting most of the algal cell components but not the algae’s chloroplasts, the organelles plants use to perform photosynthesis.
-Instead, they incorporates them for their own photosynthetic use—“a trick that amazes and puzzles both cell biologists and oceanographers,” Stoecker wrote.
+Instead, they incorporate them for their own photosynthetic use—“a trick that amazes and puzzles both cell biologists and oceanographers,” Stoecker wrote.